datocms/old-website/src/docs/ui-extensions/configuration-parameters.md

 ![foo](../images/ui-extensions/parameters-preview.png)

 **WARNING:** Configuration parameters can be read by anybody who is allowed to use the extension.
-It's not secure to use parameters to inject access tokens with access level permitting data manipulation.
+It's not secure to use parameters to inject access tokens that permit data manipulation.
 Read-only tokens can be used but keep in mind their value is not hidden.